 Larger tiles are more prone to expansion due to the temperature.
 Fortunately, most timber look tiles we import from European manufacturers are tested for heat expansion, so they are resistant to breaking due to the expansion.
-But it’s also important that you choose the right type of glue especially if you will lay your tiles outdoors where they will be exposed to more temperature changes.
+But it’s also important that you choose the right type of glue especially if you will lay your tiles outdoors where they will be exposed to temperature changes.
 The adhesive you choose should allow for some flexibility.
-We recommend Dustless Powder Mastic made by Davco.
-This product allows for some minor flexibility.
-It also has a long open time as well and is very easy to apply.
 If you are installing timber look tiles on a unique surface such as a timber floor or walls, please seek further advice.

 It’s normal to have some minute bows in most tiles and installing timber look tiles is no exception.
 For this reason, we recommend offsetting timber look tiles no more than 20 percent of the length of the tiles.
 For example, if the tiles are 900mm long, don’t lay the next tile with an offset bigger than 180mm.
 Similarly, if the tiles are 1200mm long, you shouldn’t lay the next tile with more than a 240mm offset.

 The less grout joints you see, the more seamless the result will look.
 Most timber look tiles have rectified edges.
-With rectified tiles, you may have narrower grout joints than for traditional non-rectified tiles.
-The recommended minimum grout joint width is 2mm.
+With rectified tiles, your grout joints may look narrower than with traditional non-rectified tiles.
+The recommended minimum grout joint width for floor tiles is 3mm.

 There are different things to consider when installing timber look tiles.
 However it depends on the circumstances of where you will lay the timber look tiles.
 We recommend seeking advice from a professional tile installer for the best results.